 Personal pronouns are used to indicate the speaker I and the addressee you or others involved in the text or discourse context he/she/it, they.
-English personal pronouns show number (singular v. plural) and case, but mark personal as opposed to non-personal reference only in the third-person singular (he/she v. it).
+English personal pronouns show number (singular v. plural) and case, but mark personal as opposed to non-personal reference only in the third-person singular ( $he/she\ v$ . it).
 Apart from the possessive, the case system distinguishes between forms used as subjects and those used as objects in the sentence.
-Possessive forms are used either as independent pronouns (it's ours) or, more often, as determiners of nouns, that is, alongside a(n) and the (it's our cat; cf. it's a cat;) for determiners.
+Possessive forms are used either as independent pronouns ( $it\dot{s}\ ours$ ) or, more often, as determiners of nouns, that is, alongside a(n) and $the\ (it\dot{s}\ our\ cat;\ cf.\ it\dot{s}\ a\ cat;$ ) for determiners.

 Throughout the Early Modern period you vastly outnumbers thou in personal letters, which reflect everyday language use.
-By the beginning of the EModE period, subject ye and object you had fallen together in pronunciation as [jə], resulting in what seems to be the indiscriminate use of either pronoun in either function.
+By the beginning of the EModE period, subject you had fallen together in pronunciation as [ja], resulting in what seems to be the indiscriminate use of either pronoun in either function.
 By 1600, ye had largely dropped out of use.
 The contexts where thou typically occurs in seventeenth-century correspondence include a mother writing to her child, or spouses expressing their mutual affection.
 Even these writers alternate between the two pronouns within one and the same letter.
 The excerpt in (3 is from Lady Katherine Paston's letter to her young son, a student in Cambridge, and the one in (4) from Henry Oxinden's letter to his beloved wife.
 Both writers come from rural areas, Katherine Paston from Norfolk and Henry Oxinden from Kent.
 The use of thou continues in regional dialects until the present day especially in the north and west of England (Nevalainen, 2006: 79-82).

-(3) My good Child the Lord blese the ever more in all thy goinges ovtt and thy Cominges in. euen in all thy ways works and words, for his mercy sake: I was very glad to heer by your first letter that you wer so saffly arrived at your wished port (HC, Katherine Paston, c.
-1624: 65).

-(4) I read thy Letters over and over and over, for in them I see thee as well as I can.
+- (3) My good Child the Lord blese the ever more in all thy goinges ovtt and thy Cominges in. euen in all thy ways works and words, for his mercy sake: I was very glad to heer by your first letter that you wer so saffly arrived at your wished port (HC, Katherine Paston, c.
+1624: 65). - (4) I read thy Letters over and over and over, for in them I see thee as well as I can.
 I am thine as much as possible.
 I hope our Children are well.
 My service to all you think fitting to speake it to (HC, Henry Oxinden, 1662: 274).